scss28/libcx/README.md

     std::Arena arena;

-    // Allocates a buffer of 20 bytes.
+    // Allocates a slice of 20 bytes.
     // No need to free it as the arena frees all the owned memory in 'deinit'. auto buf = arena.allocator().alloc<u8>(20);